-19. Polypeptides in Cordyceps helps in lowering hypertension
+19. Polypeptides in Cordyceps help in lowering hypertension

-Cordyceps sinensis contains polypeptide which may reduce the mean arterial pressure and induce a direct endothelium-dependent vasorelaxant effect through stimulating the production of nitric oxide and treat hypertension (31).
+Cordyceps sinensis contains polypeptide which may reduce the mean arterial pressure and induce a direct endothelium-dependent vasorelaxant effect by stimulating the production of nitric oxide and treating hypertension (31).

 20. Healthy kidney